Customer Requested Tree Trimming

 Emergency situations require Nova Scotia Power’s immediate attention.
 A tree laying on a power line can cause flickering lights in the home or damage to a utility pole and equipment.
 If you see this kind of situation, please call us immediately at 1-877-428-6004.

-A low-voltage service wire brings electricity from the street power pole through to a mast on your house, which belongs to you.
+A lower-voltage service wire brings electricity from the street power pole through to a mast on your house, which belongs to you.
 Trees around service wires could damage your mast and cause a power interruption to your home.
 Trimming is your responsibility.
 Qualified contractors are able to work around service wires.
-Find a local contractor here.

 Communication wires (with black insulation around them) are the lower wires that run along the street and into your house, transmitting phone, cable and Internet signals.
 These are not electrical wires.
 Trees around these wires do not threaten the electrical system.